HTTPArchive/almanac.httparchive.org/src/content/en/2020/security.md

 To defend against the novel class of attacks called XS-Leaks, various new security mechanisms have been introduced very recently (some are still being developed).
 Generally, these security mechanisms give website administrators more control over how other sites can interact with their site.
 For instance, the [`Cross-Origin-Opener-Policy`](https://developer.mozilla.org/en-US/docs/Web/HTTP/Headers/Cross-Origin-Opener-Policy) (COOP) response header can be used to instruct browsers that the page should be process-isolated from other, potentially malicious, browser context.
 As such, an adversary would not be able to obtain a reference to the page's global object.
 As a result, attacks such as [frame counting](https://xsleaks.dev/docs/attacks/frame-counting/) are prevented with this mechanism.
 We found 31 early-adopters of this mechanism, which was only supported in Chrome, Edge and Firefox a few days before the data collection started.

 The [`Cross-Origin-Resource-Policy`](https://developer.mozilla.org/en-US/docs/Web/HTTP/Cross-Origin_Resource_Policy_(CORP)) (CORP) header, which has been supported by Chrome, Firefox and Edge only slightly longer, has already been adopted on 1,712 pages (note that CORP can/should be enabled on all resource types, not just documents, hence this number may be an underestimation).
 The header is used to instruct the browser how the web resource is expected to be included: same-origin, same-site, or cross-origin (going from more to less restrictive).
 The browser will prevent loading resources that are included in a way that is in violation with CORP.
 As such, sensitive resources protected with this response header are safeguarded from [Spectre attacks](https://spectreattack.com/spectre.pdf) and various [XS-Leaks attacks](https://xsleaks.dev/docs/defenses/opt-in/corp/).
-The [Cross-Origin Read Blocking](https://fetch.spec.whatwg.org/#corb) (CORB) mechanism provides a similar protection, but is enabled by default in the browser (currently only in Chromium-based browsers) for "sensitive" resources.
+The [Cross-Origin Read Blocking](https://fetch.spec.whatwg.org/#corb) (CORB) mechanism provides a similar protection but is enabled by default in the browser (currently only in Chromium-based browsers) for "sensitive" resources.

 Related to CORP is the [`Cross-Origin-Embedder-Policy`](https://developer.mozilla.org/en-US/docs/Web/HTTP/Headers/Cross-Origin-Embedder-Policy) (COEP) response header, which can be used by documents to instruct the browser that any resource loaded on the page should have a CORP header.
 Additionally, resources that are loaded through the Cross-Origin Resource Sharing (CORS) mechanism (e.g. through the Access-Control-Allow-Origin header) are also allowed.
 By enabling this header, along with COOP, the page can get access to APIs that are potentially sensitive, such as high-accuracy timers and SharedArrayBuffer, which can also be used to construct a very accurate timer.
 We found 6 pages that enabled COEP, although support for the header was only added to browsers a few days before the data collection.